CharlesDias/LinuxDeviceDrivers/README.md

 Remember, always free any memory you allocate once it's no longer needed to prevent memory leaks.
 Also, be aware that memory allocation can fail, especially for large allocations, so always check the return value of `kmalloc`, `vmalloc`, and `get_free_pages`.

+## Testing frameworks for device drivers

+### Linux Test Project (LTP)

+LTP is a project that aims to deliver test suites to the open source community that validate the reliability, robustness, and stability of Linux.
+It includes a set of tools for testing different aspects of the kernel such as system calls, networking, and filesystems.
+For device driver testing, you can use LTP's device driver framework (DDT).

+### KUnit

+KUnit is a lightweight unit testing and mocking framework for the Linux kernel.
+Unlike other unit testing frameworks, KUnit is a part of the Linux kernel itself.
+This makes it capable of testing any part of the kernel, including device drivers.

+### Kernel Test Robot

+Kernel Test Robot is an automated testing system that can build and boot kernels, and run tests on them.
+It's particularly useful for regression testing and can help catch issues early in the development cycle.

+### Autotest

+Autotest is a framework for automated testing and includes a number of tests specifically for the kernel.
+It's designed to be portable and extensible, making it a good choice for complex testing scenarios.

+### Trinity

+Trinity is a system call fuzz tester which generates random system calls.
+It's particularly useful for stress testing and finding obscure bugs in device drivers.